Giving your Contact Us page some love

-Of the hundreds of websites we have developed and worked with over the last 16 years, virtually all of them share something in common when it comes to pages on the site that get the most visits.
+hairyLemon has worked with clients on hundreds of websites over the last 16 years, and most of them have one thing in common - the pages that get the most visits.

-Almost without exception, they are the home page and the Contact Us page.
-(Followed often by the Jobs or Careers pages).
+Almost without exception, they are the Home page and the Contact Us page.
+Often these are followed by the Jobs or Careers pages.

-Which suggests that one of the main reasons people visit a website is to find out how to get in touch – looking for your street address, phone number, email address and for B2C businesses - your opening hours.
+This suggests that one of the main reasons people visit a website is to find out how to get in touch with you - this includes looking for your street address, phone numner, email address, and for B2C businesses - your opening hours.

 So my question is, how much attention have you paid to the design, layout and content of your Contact page?

-And once you have some data, let us know if you would like to sit down with one of our team to work through how your Contact page could be working harder for your business.
+Once you have some data, let us know if you would like to sit down with one of our team to work through how important pages such as your Contact page could be working harder for your business.